OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

  > FAI (Folder Associated Information) items cannot be updated (or created) from an add-in.
 These hidden messages are stored in a folder and are used to store a variety of settings and auxiliary data.
 Attempting to use the UpdateItem operation will throw an ErrorAccessDenied error: "Office extension is not allowed to update this type of item".
 As an alternative, you may use the [EWS Managed API](https://docs.microsoft.com/exchange/client-developer/exchange-web-services/get-started-with-ews-managed-api-client-applications) to update these items from a Windows client or a server application.
 Caution is recommended as internal, service-type data structures are subject to change and could break your solution.

-## Authentication and permission considerations for makeEwsRequestAsync method
+## Authentication and permission considerations for makeEwsRequestAsync

 When you use the **makeEwsRequestAsync** method, the request is authenticated by using the email account credentials of the current user.
 The **makeEwsRequestAsync** method manages the credentials for you so that you do not have to provide authentication credentials with your request.